Are you a new mom looking for the best exercises to help you bounce back?

 Wall Push-up

-- The wall push-up is the best and easiest way to develop the upper body.
-It strengthens the shoulders, triceps, and chest.
+• The wall push-up is the best and easiest way to develop upper body strength.
+It targets the shoulders, triceps, and chest.
 I go over this push-up and other variations in Pregnancy Push-ups.

 Part 3: Light Resistance Training

 The third type of best exercise for new moms is resistance training.
-To do these, you will need a resistance band, dumbbells, or kettlebells.
+These will set the stage for you to restart strength training again.

 Here are some of my favorites.